Cimmerian-Iter/Vita-troubleshooting-guide/plugins-related-problem/error-when-using-autoplugin.md

 MAIN : live area tweak\
 ALL : apps tweak

-Here an exemple.
+Here an example.
 Let's imagine i have a tai folder in ur0 that contain\
 KERNEL : storagemgr.skprx, lolicon.skprx, nonpdrm.skprx\
 MAIN : shellbat, download enabler\
 ALL : vitacheat (skprx is in ur0:tai/, suprx is in ux0:vitacheat/)